pa5aribu/uiplease/content/post/building-sliced-slideshow.md

 #### Final Words

 I hope you find this exploration inspiring!
-If you want to play with the code yourself, feel free to check it out it on <a href="https://github.com/balapa/Sliced-Slideshow">github</a>.
+If you want to play with the code yourself, feel free to check it out on <a href="https://github.com/balapa/Sliced-Slideshow">GitHub</a>.